mantel-group-core-services/terraform-aws-mscs-awsbackup/README.md

 # core-services / aws-backup

-This module is used to deploy the per-account AWS Backup solution following the Core Services pattern.
+This module is used to deploy a per-account AWS Backup solution following the Mantel Group MS Core Services pattern.
+It will deploy AWS Backup with sensible defaults while allowing for customisation.

-For more information on Core Services, including the coding standards that are used check out he Confluence space: https://mantelgroup.atlassian.net/wiki/spaces/MS/pages/5166432523/Core+Services
+If using this module, the resulting AWS Backup Plans will provide basic coverage according to best practices and is suitable for most workloads, provided inter-region backups and restores are not required.

+AWS Organizations Backup Policies will be handled in their own module.

+Note this repository is mirrored from our internal GitLab cluster and all development work takes place there.

+## For Contributors

 This repository has `pre-commit` hooks so installing `pre-commit` is required.
 Instructions can be found here: https://pre-commit.com/